 Some medications have been shown to be effective in reducing the compulsive behavior associated with sexual sadism disorder when utilized in conjunction with therapy.

-Counseling with a certified sex therapist who specializes in paraphilias will ensure a knowledgeable and non-judgmental approach to psychotherapy.
-A sex therapist will take a detailed sexual and psychosocial history to assess for factors that contribute to the sadistic interest and its expression through urges, fantasies and behaviors.
+Sex therapy with a certified sex therapist who specializes in paraphilias will ensure a knowledgeable and non-judgmental approach to therapy.
+A sex therapist will take a detailed sexual and psychosocial history to assess for factors that contribute to the sadistic interest and its expression through urges, fantasies, and behaviors.2

 The therapist will explore the onset and context of the symptoms being experienced, especially any changes in the situations or cues that have escalated sadistic thoughts or urges.
-The therapist may teach skills for navigating urges as they arise and/or employ Cognitive-Behavioral Therapy (CBT) techniques (see below.)
+The therapist may teach skills for navigating urges as they arise and employ cognitive-behavioral therapy (CBT) techniques.
 Co-occurring psychological conditions, such as mood disorders or hypersexuality, will also be assessed and treated.

-Selective Serotonin Reuptake inhibitors (SSRIs) such as Prozac/fluoxetine can help with co-occurring mood disorders, such as depression or anxiety, while simultaneously lowering sex drive.
-A lowered sex drive can help with the impulsivity associated with sadistic thoughts and behaviors, however does not directly address the sadistic urges without therapy.
+Selective Serotonin Reuptake inhibitors (SSRIs) such as Prozaccan help with co-occurring mood disorders, such as depression or anxiety, while simultaneously lowering sex drive.
+A lowered sex drive can help with the impulsivity associated with sadistic thoughts and behaviors, however it will not directly address the sadistic urges without therapy.2

-Individuals who suffer from sexual sadism disorder may not seek treatment due to denial, embarrassment or fear of judgment.
-If you or your partner has sexually sadistic urges, fantasies or behaviors which cause significant distress or impairment, seeking psychological help with a knowledgeable and nonjudgmental professional is an important first step.
+People who suffer from sexual sadism disorder may not seek treatment due to denial, embarrassment, or fear of judgment.
+If you or your partner has sexually sadistic urges, fantasies, or behaviors which cause significant distress or impairment, seeking psychological help with a knowledgeable and nonjudgmental professional is an important first step.

 Sexual Sadism Statistics